Docker Deployment

 Section titled “Quick Start”cp .env.example .env # add your API keydocker compose up -dOpen localhost:3000 and log in with the access token shown in docker logs lynox.
 Sessions last 30 days.
 Includes SearXNG for free web search out of the box.

 The repo includes a docker-compose.yml with lynox + SearXNG pre-configured.
-Edit .env to set your API key and optional features (Mail, Google Workspace, WhatsApp, etc.).
+Edit .env to set your API key and optional features (Mail, Google Workspace, etc.).

 Single Container (advanced)